List of No.1 Sentai Gozyuger characters: Rei Gushima

 Rei Gushima (具島 玲, Gushima Rei) is Rikuo's childhood friend, known for his distinct grey-colored pair of eyes.
 Originally a surgeon at the hospital run by the Bakugami family, Rei was caught in an injury incident by protecting Rikuo from an obsessed fan that costed him his career as a surgeon.
 Suffering from an incurable disease, he kidnaps Oto and puts her in a comatose state in hopes of finding a way to research his disease, with her brief awakening by the Shinkenger Ring further corroborating his claims.
 Eventually after failing to use his predicament as leverage against Rikuo, Rei decides to make himself an active participant in the battle between the Ring Warriors and Bridan.
-He is arrested and sent to prison after Bellum is separated from him.
+He is ultimately arrested and sent to prison after Bellum is separated from him.
+Following the ring competition, Rei is cured of his disease by Mashiro's godlike powers, allowing him to attend one of Rikuo's concerts once he is released from prison.

-Rei possesses the Blank (ブランク, Buranku) Ring, a remnant of Cladis that allows him to absorb Universe Rings and transform into any past lead Sentai member of his choosing.
-After absorbing Assam, he gains the ability to transform into Gozyu Tyranno until Ryugi regains his personal Sentai Ring from him.
-Upon absorbing four Sentai Rings, the Blank Ring evolves into the Cladis Ring.
+Rei possesses the Blank (ブランク, Buranku) Ring, a remnant of Cladis that allows him to absorb Sentai Rings and transform into a Ring Warrior of his choosing.
+Upon absorbing four Universe Rings (Magiranger, Zyuohger, Kyuranger, and Zenkaiger), the Blank Ring evolves into the Cladis Ring, which can absorb the souls of non-Ring Warriors to fuel its namesake's revival.
+It is destroyed by Tega Sword Gozyu Leon.